 Over 7 million people in the United States have valvular heart disease.
 Advances in diagnosis and treatment have revolutionized the care of heart valve disease at leading centers across the country, centers like the Cooper Heart Valve Center.
 The Cooper Heart Valve Center is a Center of Excellence in the Delaware Valley for the treatment of heart valve disease.

-Dedicated to comprehensive, state-of-the-art care, the Cooper Valve Center offers patients access to the most advanced care in the region for defects and disease in the aortic valve, stenosis and regurgitation, mitral valve, stenosis and regurgitation, and diseases of the pulmonic and tricuspid valves.
+Dedicated to comprehensive, state-of-the-art care, the Cooper Valve Center offers patients access to the most advanced care in the region for heart valve defects and disease, including:

 Designed to provide a one-time consultation, a visit to the Cooper Heart Valve Center provides access to the multi-disciplinary team of cardiothoracic surgeons, interventional cardiologists, and physician assistants.

 Revolutionary Care for Aortic Valve Disease Now Available

 Cooper University Hospital’s Heart Institute has been selected as one of the 50 initial sites in the United States to implant a groundbreaking cardiovascular technology, the Edwards Sapien Percutaneous Heart Valve.
 This FDA approved technology offers a treatment option for patients unable to undergo valve surgery and is expected to transform the treatment of aortic stenosis and aortic valve disease.
 Cooper is the only site in southern New Jersey that is offering this innovative therapy.
 The Sapien valve will be one of the advanced therapeutic options available at the new comprehensive, multi-disciplinary Cooper Heart Valve Center.